 Stalking is the unwanted pursuit of another person.
 By its nature, stalking is not a one-time event.
 The individual’s actions must be considered in connection with other actions to determine if someone is being stalked.
 It includes repeated harassing or threatening behaviour toward another person, whether that person is a total stranger, slight acquaintance, current or former intimate partner, or anyone else.
-The domestic stalker is initially motivated by a desire to continue or re-establish a relationship, a desire that can evolve into an attitude of “If I can’t have her no one can.”
+The domestic stalker is initially motivated by a desire to continue or re-establish a relationship, a desire that can evolve into an attitude of if they can’t have you no one can.

 Stalking is also:

 - A terrorizing crime with no real identified beginning and seemingly no end.

 - A crime that can cause tremendous fear without the slightest physical injury.